s3rvac/dotfiles/nvim/README.md

 # Neovim

 My configuration files for the [Neovim](https://neovim.io/) editor.
+Compatible with Neovim 0.10.

 ## Installation